 Find out more about the West Africa Task Force here.

 The Task Force model has been developed based on lesson learning from the FISH-i Africa Task Force in the Western Indian Ocean region.
-The West Africa Task Force is coordinated by the FCWC Secretariat, Trygg Mat Tracking, Stop Illegal Fishing and NFDS.
+The West Africa Task Force is coordinated by the FCWC Secretariat, Trygg Mat Tracking (TMT) and Stop Illegal Fishing.
 The Norwegian Development Agency (Norad) are supporting a 3 year project to support this partnership called ‘The Fisheries Intelligence and MCS support in West Africa’.